smach/rmiscutils/README.md

 Thanks to Jennifer Bryan for that function idea.

+*mymode* -- calculates the statistical mode of a vector, which base R oddly does not do.

 *numbers\_with\_commas()* -- easily turn character strings containing numbers with commas into numbers.

 *toinitialcap()* -- to go along with base R's tolower() and toupper(), capitalizes the first letter of each word in a string.
 Note: base R 3.2.0 now has tools::toTitleCase() function.